Everidea-Interactive/Evermedia-Dashboard/DEPLOYMENT_VERCEL.md

 - Replace `yourdomain.com` with your actual Vercel deployment URL (e.g., `evermedia-dashboard.vercel.app`) or custom domain
 - **Do NOT include trailing slashes** in URLs (e.g., use `https://evermedia-dashboard.vercel.app` not `https://evermedia-dashboard.vercel.app/`)
 - Both `FRONTEND_URL` and `VITE_API_URL` should be the same since frontend and API are on the same domain
+- **Multiple domains**: You can specify multiple domains in `FRONTEND_URL` by separating them with commas (e.g., `https://domain1.com,https://domain2.com`).
+This is useful when you have multiple domains pointing to the same Vercel deployment.
+The backend will accept CORS requests from all listed domains.

 ### Step 4: Deploy